jeffomatic/binexpr/README.md

 (a + (b + (c + (d + ...))))
 ```

-It might look something like this as a parse tree:
+As a parse tree, it might look something like this:

 ```
   +